 The coast of Skye offers brilliant sea fishing opportunities.
-The waters are rich in edible species including mackerel and, especially, pollack which are plentiful and can reach a good size.
-The Elgol shore is no exception and guests of Springbank Cottage, have the use sea fishing gear during their stay.
+The waters are rich in edible species including mackerel and pollack.
+Guests of Springbank Cottage, have the use of a variety of sea fishing gear during their stay.

 The water is deep off the many rocky headlands around the shore and these provide good casting spots.
 You want to get the bait or lure well out and away from any weed.
 When retrieving the bait or lure keep the rod tip high to avoid snags on the rocks and weed.

-- Losing tackle is inevitable and we are happy to sustain minor losses but if you lose a lot of tackle please replace it or let us know.
+Losing tackle is inevitable when sea fishing round the rocky shore and we are happy to sustain minor losses but if you lose a lot of tackle please replace it or let us know.